Get an instant quote

 quotations

-Rapid injection moulding is a low-to-mid volume plastic part production process.
-After the part’s design is finished, a mould is created and machined with precision to form the part’s features.
-The mould is installed into an injection mould press, and molten plastic is injected into the mould tool under pressure.
-The part is then cooled, ejected, and the process repeats.
+The process uses three essential components—the mould (or tool), resin material, injection mould machine.
+Using a CAD model (.STEP format preferred), a mould is created and machined with precision to form the part’s features.
+Next, it is installed into an injection mould press and molten plastic is injected into the mould tool under high pressure.
+The part is then cooled, ejected and the process repeats.

 Injection Moulding Process Considerations

-• Warping: When certain sections cool and shrink at different rates in different directions, it can result in permanently bents in parts due to internal stresses.
+• Shrinkage and Warping: When certain sections cool and shrink at different rates in different directions, it can result in permanent bents in parts due to internal stresses.

-• Drag Marks: When the plastic is injected into the mould, it flow along the walls of the mould cavity.
-The plastic then cools and solidifies.
-During ejection, the walls of the part will slide and scrape against the mould, which can result to drag marks.
+• Part Ejection: During ejection, the walls of the part will slide and scrape against the mould, which can result in drag marks.

 Injection Moulding Design Guidelines